 - A12.
 The concept of significant auditor attention recognizes that an audit is risk-based and focuses on identifying and assessing the risks of material misstatement of the financial statements, designing and performing audit procedures responsive to those risks, and obtaining audit evidence that is sufficient and appropriate to provide a basis for the auditor's opinion.
 For a particular account balance, class of transactions or disclosure, the higher an assessed risk of material misstatement at the assertion level, the more judgment is often involved in planning and performing the audit procedures and evaluating the results thereof.
-In designing further audit procedures, the auditor is required to obtain more persuasive audit evidence the higher the auditor's assessment of risk.
-When obtaining more persuasive audit evidence because of a higher assessment of risk, the auditor may increase the quantity of the evidence, or obtain evidence that is more relevant or reliable, for example, by placing more emphasis on obtaining third party evidence or by obtaining corroborating evidence from a number of independent sources. - A13.
+In designing further audit procedures, the auditor is required to obtain more persuasive audit evidence the higher the auditor's assessment of risk.16 When obtaining more persuasive audit evidence because of a higher assessment of risk, the auditor may increase the quantity of the evidence, or obtain evidence that is more relevant or reliable, for example, by placing more emphasis on obtaining third party evidence or by obtaining corroborating evidence from a number of independent sources.17 - A13.
 Accordingly, matters that pose challenges to the auditor in obtaining sufficient appropriate audit evidence or pose challenges to the auditor in forming an opinion on the financial statements may be particularly relevant in the auditor's determination of key audit matters. - A14.
 Areas of significant auditor attention often relate to areas of complexity and significant management judgment in the financial statements, and therefore often involve difficult or complex auditor judgments.
 In turn, this often affects the auditor's overall audit strategy, the allocation of resources and extent of audit effort in relation to such matters.
 These effects may include, for example, the extent of involvement of senior personnel on the audit engagement or the involvement of an auditor's expert or individuals with expertise in a specialized area of accounting or auditing, whether engaged or employed by the firm to address these areas. - A15.
 Various HKSAs require specific communications with those charged with governance and others that may relate to areas of significant auditor attention.
-For example: - HKSA 260 (Revised) requires the auditor to communicate significant difficulties, if any, encountered during the audit with those charged with governance.
-The HKSAs acknowledge potential difficulties in relation to, for example: - Related party transactions, in particular limitations on the auditor's ability to obtain audit evidence that all other aspects of a related party transaction (other than price) are equivalent to those of a similar arm's length transaction. - Limitations on the group audit, for example, where the group engagement team's access to information may have been restricted. - HKSA 220 establishes requirements for the engagement partner in relation to undertaking appropriate consultation on difficult or contentious matters.
+For example: - HKSA 260 (Revised) requires the auditor to communicate significant difficulties, if any, encountered during the audit with those charged with governance.18 The HKSAs acknowledge potential difficulties in relation to, for example: - Related party transactions,19 in particular limitations on the auditor's ability to obtain audit evidence that all other aspects of a related party transaction (other than price) are equivalent to those of a similar arm's length transaction. - Limitations on the group audit, for example, where the group engagement team's access to information may have been restricted.20 - HKSA 220 (Revised) establishes requirements for the engagement partner in relation to undertaking appropriate consultation on difficult or contentious matters, matters on which the firm's policies or procedures require consultation,21 and other matters that in the engagement partner's professional judgment, require consultation.
 For example, the auditor may have consulted with others within the firm or outside the firm on a significant technical matter, which may be an indicator that it is a key audit matter.
-The
+The engagement partner is also required to discuss, among other things, significant matters and significant judgments arising during the audit engagement with the engagement quality reviewer.22

-&lt;sup>16 HKSA 330, The Auditor's Responses to Assessed Risks, paragraph 7(b)
+16 HKSA 330, The Auditor's Responses to Assessed Risks, paragraph 7(b)

-&lt;sup>17 HKSA 330, paragraph A19
+17 HKSA 330, paragraph A19

-&lt;sup>18 HKSA 260 (Revised), paragraphs 16(b) and A21
+18 HKSA 260 (Revised), paragraphs 16(b) and A21

-&lt;sup>19 HKSA 550, Related Parties, paragraph A42
+19 HKSA 550, Related Parties, paragraph A42

-&lt;sup>20 HKSA 600, Special Considerations-Audits of Group Financial Statements (Including the Work of Component Auditors), paragraph 49(d)
+20 HKSA 600, Special Considerations-Audits of Group Financial Statements (Including the Work of Component Auditors), paragraph 49(d)